digitalengineeringlabs/revature-0628-p2-teamb/README.md

 As a Financial Manager I can approve/deny an Employee's Reimbursement Request

-View personolized pop up for ticket detail
+View personalized pop up for ticket detail

 Authgard for security